Toronto FC: TFC Juniors

 The Toronto FC Juniors, also known as the TFC Juniors, is part of the youth academy and development system of Toronto FC.
 The program holds camps regionally and has held camps in Toronto, Pickering, Vaughan, Stoney Creek in Hamilton, Oakville, and Markham.
 The Toronto FC Juniors program is one of Toronto FC Academy's main sources for prospects alongside their network of scouts.

 TFC Regional Partners

 TFC Academy has made regional partnerships with local youth clubs in other Ontario cities re-branding under the TFC name: Windsor TFC, London TFC, Ottawa TFC, Kitchener TFC, Hamilton TFC, and DeRo TFC, the lattermost being based in Scarborough, the eastern district of Toronto.
 Windsor TFC was the re-branded name from Windsor Stars SC, whose senior team plays in League1 Ontario (L1O).
 London TFC was re-branded from FC London, whose senior team retained their name in L1O.
 Ottawa TFC was formed from a merger of Cumberland United SC and Capital United SC.
-Kitchener TFC rebranded from Kitchener SC, Hamilton TFC rebranded from Mount Hamilton Youth SC (Mount Hamilton is also part of the Hamilton United group that competes in League1 Ontario) and DeRo TFC rebranded from DeRo United Futbol Academy, named after former Canadian Toronto FC player Dwayne De Rosario.
+Kitchener TFC rebranded from Kitchener SC, Hamilton TFC rebranded from Mount Hamilton Youth SC (Mount Hamilton is also part of the Hamilton United group that competes in League1 Ontario and Mount Hamilton is named after Hamilton Mountain) and DeRo TFC rebranded from DeRo United Futbol Academy, named after former Canadian Toronto FC forward and attacking midfielder Dwayne De Rosario.